Don’t Let Winter Weather Deter You from Walking Dog!

-So…the winter winds are beginning to blow.
+So…the winter winds are continuing to blow.
 It’s cold outside.
 The last thing you probably want to do is go outside just to get the mail, let alone take a walk.
 However, just as physical fitness is good for you, it is also good for your dog.
 Walking your dog in winter can still add some fun and fitness to your life during these dark and cold months.

 Disclosure: This post contains affiliate links.
 We receive a small commission on goods purchased via these links, at no additional cost to you.